jwsbck/gyroidos.github.io/_docs/architecture/measured_boot.md

 In the end, the attacker could still use an old value to mislead the server to believe the system state is trusted.
 That is why the attestation includes that the server sends a "Challenge" as nonce to the attestation client.
 The client forwards the nonce to the TPM and requests and attestation result called "Quote" from the TPM.
-The TPM combines the stored PCR value with the nonce and signs the result with a private attestation key PrK<sub>ATT</sub> as seen in he figure above, which represents the attestation result for the client.
+The TPM combines the stored PCR value with the nonce and signs the result with a private attestation key PrK<sub>ATT</sub> as seen in the figure above, which represents the attestation result for the client.
 Through this, the server can verify the authenticity of the attestation result and conclude the system state present at the start of the system.

-By providing a challenge, a client _Verifier_ can request a Quote from the remote TPM via a serving _Prover_'s _tpm2d_.
-The verification of Quotes is implemented by the verification tool _rattestation_.
+To be able to verify the IMA style measurements the corresponding measurement lists ML<sub>Mod</sub> for modules and ML<sub>OS</sub> for GuestOS images needs to be included in the attestation response.

 In the following, the protocol sequence between a _Verifier_ and a _Prover_ is shown.
-The attestation server depicts the _Verifier_ and the attestation client depicts the _Prover_ in the protocol:
+The attestation server represents the _Verifier_ and the attestation client represents the _Prover_ in the protocol:

 1. _Verifier_: create Nonce<sub>v</sub>